anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 ### Naming Methods That Read Data

-If the method reads data from databases or services (endpoints), the name of the method must be started with `Retrieve` prefix.
+If the method reads data from databases or services (endpoints), the name of the method must be started with the `Retrieve` prefix.
 On the other hand, other methods that read data must start with `Get` prefix.

 ### Usage of `using`

-The `using` keyword that use for including libraries must be inside the namespace [[2]][[3]].
+The `using` keyword that is used for including libraries must be inside the namespace [[2]][[3]].

-The unnecessary `using` keywords should remove.
+The unnecessary `using` keywords should be removed.

 ### Usage of `static`

-The `static` keyword can be used only following situations.
+The `static` keyword can be used only in the following situations.

-- For the `Main` method that is entry point of the application [[4]].
+- For the `Main` method that is the entry point of the application [[4]].
 - For operator overloading [[5]].
 - For extension methods [[6]].

 ### Usage of `this` and `base`

-For every methods and variables must use with the `this` keyword if the development is in same class.
-Even if the class inherited from base class, must also use `this` keyword.
+Every method and variable must be used with the `this` keyword if the development is in the same class.
+Even if the class is inherited from the base class, the `this` keyword must be used.

-The `base` keyword must only use, if need to call base method and base variable.In addition, for calling non default constructors can be used `base` keyword.
+The `base` keyword must only be used if needed to call the base method and base variable.
+In addition, for calling non-default constructors, the `base` keyword must be used.

 ```csharp
 public class BaseClass